 Rhodes is the most south-eastern island of Greece and one of the largest in size.
 In Greek mythology the daughter of Aphrodite and Poseidon was the goddess of the island and was named after the island.
 Perhaps the most remarkable yet is the statue of Colossus, which today is only found in gift shops, but once it stood tall on the main port entrance holding a torch above his head.
 Rhodes is one of the most visited islands of Greece and has something to offer to everyone.
-For a choice of holiday packages from UK see Directline Holidays, who currently are doing low deposits, starting at £25 per person, for all summer 2013 holidays.
-Now, here is a quick guide of the islands and things to do while you there.
+Here is a quick guide of the islands and things to do while you there.

 Watersport activities are spread across the island and most popular beaches will have a watersports centre.
 For those that like windsurfing or kite surfing then head towards Prassonisi, which offers always great wind conditions for these watersports.
 For families one of the best attractions during the summer months is the Butterfly Valley, home to millions of “Panaxia” butterflies.
 Be warned to wear comfortable gear for walking through the valley.
 Or, for a rather easier option you can always visit Hydro Biological Station of Rhodes, which is a museum and aquarium showing fish species in the Mediterranean.

 The Medieval city, which nowadays is referred as Rhodes old town is a must see.
 The beauty of this city is that is still largely intact, with the surrounding walls and access from its seven gates.
 Strolling around you will find plenty of shops and café’s for you to enjoy, and intake the archaeological and historical values of the old town.
 If you really enjoy this then another must see is the Acropolis in Lindos, and while you are at it spend the day in this lovely small village.